Lewis Katz School of Medicine

-The Lewis Katz School of Medicine at Temple University (LKSOM), located on the Health Science Campus of Temple University in Philadelphia, PA, is one of 7 schools of medicine in Pennsylvania conferring the M.D.
-(Doctor of Medicine) degree.
-It also confers the Ph.D.
-(Doctor of Philosophy) and M.S.
-(Master of Science) degrees in biomedical sciences.
-In addition, LKSOM offers a Narrative Medicine Program.
+The Lewis Katz School of Medicine (LKSOM) is located on the Health Science Campus of Temple University in Philadelphia, Pennsylvania.
+It is one of seven schools of medicine in Pennsylvania that confers the Doctor of Medicine (MD) degree.
+It also confers Ph.D and M.S. degrees in biomedical science, and offers a Narrative Medicine program.

 In July 2014, Lewis Katz School of Medicine's scientists became the first to remove HIV from human cells.
-Temple University's Fox Chase Cancer Center is ranked 9th best Hospital for Adult Cancer by U.S. News & World Report.
+As of 2015, Temple University's Fox Chase Cancer Center is ranked the ninth-best hospital for adult cancer by U.S. News & World Report.
+In 2024, LKSOM received 12,939 applications for a class of 221 students, ranking eighth in number of applicants among the 158 MD schools in the United States.

-LKSOM reported 15,624 applications in 2020 (class of 2024) for a class size of 210 students; 340 of the total 9,624 applications received acceptance, translating to a 1.3% acceptance rate.

 History

+Founded as Pennsylvania's first co-educational medical school, Temple Medical School was founded in 1901.
+Like the rest of the university at the time, classes were held on evenings and weekends.
+The curriculum that took five years to complete.
+In 1907, to meet state credentialing requirements, the medical school became a day program.
+Temple University's founder, Russell Conwell, opened a hospital with the Grace Baptist Church of Philadelphia in 1892 called the Samaritan Hospital on Broad and Ontario Streets, now the site of the Health Sciences Campus.

-Founded in 1901 as Pennsylvania's first co-educational medical school, the institution has attained a national reputation for training humanistic and dedicated clinicians.
+The institution has attained a national reputation for training humanistic and dedicated clinicians.
 The school was founded with the central principle that quality education should be afforded to everyone regardless of their ability to pay.
 In addition, the school has emphasized the development of humanitarianism; a value highlighted by Sir William Osler's quote, "The good physician treats the disease; the great physician treats the patient who has the disease."
 This quote is inscribed on one of the walls in the Medical Education and Research Building.